Prompt Schema: Why .sinc.json Is the Future of Prompt Standards

 Introducing .sinc.json

-The .sinc.json file format is a standardized schema for structured prompts based on sinc-LLM's 6-band decomposition.
-Every .sinc.json file contains:
+The .sinc.json file format is a standard schema for structured prompts.
+It is built on sinc-LLM's 6-band breakdown.
+Every .sinc.json file holds:

 {